<?xml version="1.0" encoding="utf-8"?>

 <entry>

-<link rel="alternate" type="text/html" href="http://www.naturaldocs.org/news/wherewestand.html"/>
+<link rel="alternate" type="html" href="https://www.naturaldocs.org/news/2022-01-16/Natural_Docs_2.2_release_candidate_1"/>

 </entry>